 Sewing on the Handles

-I placed a pin in the center of both of the tote bag’s short sides.
-Then from the center pin, I measured out 3″ on both sides to find where to pin the nylon webbing handles to the fabric.
+I placed a pin in both tote bags’ short sides.
+Then, I measured out 3″ on both sides from the center pin to find where to pin the nylon webbing handles to the fabric.

-Next, I turn down one inch of the fabric to form a header on both of the short sides and then carefully iron only the canvas to crease the fold.
+Next, I turn down one inch of the fabric to form a header on both short sides and then carefully iron only the canvas to crease the fold.

 Pin the folded fabric in place.

-Using a magnetic seam gauge I sew the header and straps in place at a 1/4″ seam allowance from the top and bottom of the folded fabric.
-Being careful to remove pins as I sew.
+I sew the header and straps in place using a magnetic seam gauge at a 1/4″ seam allowance from the top and bottom of the folded fabric.
+Again, being careful to remove pins as I sew.

 Note: Use a magnetic guide to ensure that my header has a consistent stitch line.